 This course will be beneficial to anyone involved in cybersecurity including those wishing to lead their organization in implementing and applying a cybersecurity process.
 Cybersecurity engineers will learn the need for a cybersecurity process and comprehend the J3061 process framework for tailored application in their organization.
 Quality management professionals will learn that a cybersecurity process is another important factor in internal process improvement and auditing.
 Executives and management representatives will better understand how to use J3061 to build defense and in-depth cyber-physical vehicle systems and how to drive cost savings through a systematic process.
 Human Resources will comprehend the need for seeking out individuals with the skills needed to address cybersecurity within their organizations.

 Dr. Barbara Czerny is Sr. Technical Specialist Safety and Cybersecurity at ZF TRW.
-She has over six years of experience working in automotive cybersecurity and began promoting a cybersecurity process in early 2012 at SAE.
+Dr. Czerny has worked in automotive cybersecurity since 2000 and began promoting a cybersecurity process in early 2012 at SAE.
 An active member of several SAE International committees, Dr. Czerny played a key role in the development of the SAE Recommended Practice J3061.
 She has authored numerous papers and presentations in the areas of cybersecurity and safety-critical automotive system and has co-led workshops.
-Dr. Czerny also has over 18 years of experience working in automotive system safety and has worked on advanced development safety-critical automotive systems.
+Since 2000, Dr. Czerny has gained experience working in automotive system safety and has worked on advanced development safety-critical automotive systems.
 She is an ISO technical expert and has actively participated in the development of ISO 26262 from its beginning.
 She is a member of the US Technical Advisory Group that worked on the development of ISO 26262.
 Dr. Czerny holds MS and PhD degrees in Computer Science from Michigan State University.

 Dr. David Ward is Senior Technical Manager, Functional Safety at HORIBA MIRA.
 In this role, he provides leadership in development and independent assessment of automotive electronic system safety, reliability and cybersecurity.
 Since joining HORIBA MIRA in the 1990s, Dr. Ward has been instrumental in industry activities to develop standards and guidance for automotive functional safety, beginning with the pioneering MISRA â€Guidelines for Development of Vehicle Based Softwareâ€ in 1994 and more recently as the UK Principal Expert to ISO/TC22/SC32/WG8 â€œRoad Vehicles - Functional Safetyâ€, which develops ISO 26262.
 Dr. Ward is an active contributor to the automotive industry's first standard for cybersecurity SAE J3061.
 In recognition of his contribution to standardization in functional safety, he was awarded the Institute of Mechanical Engineers Award for Risk Reduction in 2013.
 Dr. Ward holds an MA degree in Natural Science from the University of Cambridge, a Ph.D. in Electrical Engineering from the University of Nottingham, UK and holds appointments as a Visiting Professor in Functional Safety at Coventry University, UK and in Engineering Design at the University of Leicester, UK.